Dive Policy

 • All Club dives will have a qualified Divemaster who is responsible for running the dive in a safe manner.

 • All divers are required to use a buoyancy compensator, alternate air supply regulator, submersible pressure gauge and dive computer including depth gauge.
+Discuss with the Divemaster if you intend to use Dive Tables before going diving.

 • The Divemaster may require additional equipment on a particular dive.